AUSGov/business-registration/company-name-5.md

 					What name will you use for your Company? <a class="cd-btn help" href="#help-companyname"><span>Help - Company name</span></a>
 				</legend>
 				<div class="grid-row">
-					<p>Do you have a proposed company name, or a name you have previously reserved with the Australian Securities and Investments Commission (ASIC)?
-Enter the details here.
-Alternatively, you can choose to use the Australian Company Number as your Company name once it has been issued.</p>
+					<p>If you have a proposed company name, or a name you have previously reserved with the Australian Securities and Investments Commission (ASIC) you can enter the details here.
+Alternatively, you can choose to use the Australian Company Number (ACN) as your Company name once it has been issued.</p>
 				</div>
 				<div class="grid-row">
 					<div class="col12 custom-controls">